 John Hurley (Chief Technology Officer).
 John was appointed Chief Technology Officer in September 2014.
 He joined Ryanair from Houghton Mifflin Harcourt, where he was Vice-President of Engineering and Product Operations, Director of Platform Development and Software Development Program Manager.
-He was previously Production Manager at both Intuition Publishing Ltd and Education Multimedia Group and has 17 years of experience in the IT industry.
+He was previously Production Manager at both Intuition Publishing Ltd and Education Multimedia Group and has over 19 years of experience in the IT industry.

 Kenny Jacobs (Chief Marketing Officer).
 Kenny was appointed Chief Marketing Officer in January 2014.
 He is responsible for sales, digital marketing and customer service at Ryanair.
-Previously Kenny was CMO for Moneysupermarket plc. which has a set of digital brands saving consumers money on insurance, finance, energy and travel.
-Kenny has spent much of his career in retail with Tesco PLC as marketing director in Tesco Ireland and brand director for Tesco U.K. Prior to that he worked for German retailer Metro Group GmbH in various roles in marketing and IT in Europe and Asia.
+Previously Kenny was CMO for Moneysupermarket plc. which has a set of digital brands.
+Kenny has spent much of his career in retail with Tesco PLC as marketing Director in Tesco Ireland and brand Director for Tesco U.K. Prior to that he worked for German retailer Metro Group GmbH in various roles in marketing and IT in Europe and Asia.